 Negative Side Effects of Meditation:

-Many of these entrepreneurs not only are not trained to teach, but they don’t even meditate!
+Unfortunately, many of these entrepreneurs are not trained to teach, and some don’t even meditate!
 Instead, they imagine there’s not much to telling someone to sit down and close their eyes and say nice things to themselves, or count their breaths.
 In short, they are teaching meditation in the marketplace without any depth of knowledge or experience, sharing what they’ve read in the news, or listened to in a teleseminar.
 Learning from an untrained teacher can be potentially unsafe.

-For those who have had the proper training as a meditation teacher (see a list of MMI Certified Meditation & Mindfulness Teachers here), they have likely discovered, that (1) there are lots of misconceptions of meditation (2) meditation can release a lot of stress, and (3) meditation takes you on a journey into awareness of the deepest parts of yourself and wakes you up to the way you see yourself and the world.
+For those who have had the proper training as a meditation teacher (see a list of MMI Certified Meditation & Mindfulness Teachers), they have likely discovered that (1) there are lots of misconceptions of meditation; (2) meditation can release a lot of stress; and (3) meditation takes you on a journey into awareness of the deepest parts of yourself and wakes you up to the way you see yourself and the world.

 Though we know that meditation doesn’t cure everything, there may be a segment of the population that comes to you hoping it does.
-In addition to this misconception, there are others: meditation should make you peaceful all the time, or, order to meditate you should clear your mind and try to stop thinking, or, meditation is simply a way to relax or become more focused.
+In addition to this misconception, there are others: meditation should make you peaceful all the time, in order to meditate you should clear your mind and try to stop thinking; or, meditation is simply a way to relax or become more focused.

 Many people come to learn to meditate in order to relax, get over a loss, become healthier, or increase their ability to focus.
 And often they come to learn to meditate because they are facing a crisis.

 While meditation can help you through a crisis, and relaxation and better focus are certainly benefits, meditation has not been given the gravity it deserves, as there can be a much deeper effect.